Christopher Morel Player Props: Cubs vs. Reds

 Christopher Morel At The Plate

-- Morel is batting .333 with three doubles, nine home runs and three walks.
+- Morel is hitting .333 with three doubles, nine home runs and three walks.

-- In 92.9% of his games this season (13 of 14), Morel has picked up at least one hit, and in five of those games (35.7%) he recorded more than one.
+- In 93.3% of his 15 games this season, Morel has picked up at least one hit.
+He's also had five multi-hit games.

-- Morel has had at least one RBI in 71.4% of his games this year (10 of 14), with more than one RBI four times (28.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Morel has driven home a run in 10 games this season (66.7%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 12 games this year (85.7%), including multiple runs in four games.
+- In 80.0% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (26.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.